Identifiability and Asymptotics in Learning Homogeneous Linear ODE Systems from Discrete Observations: Introduction

 The contribution of this paper are summarized as follows:

-{\bf Derive identifiability condition for linear ODEs from discrete observations.} We derive the condition for the identifiability of homogeneous linear ODE systems from discrete observations.
+{\bf Derive identifiability condition for linear ODEs from discrete observations.} We derive the condition for the identifiability of homogeneous linear ODE systems from discrete observations (collected at discrete time points).
 Specifically, we consider the setting where the observations are sampled from a single trajectory generated from one initial condition.
 This setting is prevalent in applications that can only access a single trajectory due to the unrepeatable process of the measurements collection.
-Our identifiability analysis is built upon \citet{stanhope2014identifiability}, which constructs a systematic study of the identifiability of homogeneous linear ODE systems from a continuous trajectory with known initial conditions.
-Our analysis extends \citet{stanhope2014identifiability} to more practical scenarios where we only have discrete observations and do not know the initial conditions.
+Our identifiability analysis is built upon the work of \citet{stanhope2014identifiability}, which constructs a systematic study of the identifiability of homogeneous linear ODE systems from a continuous trajectory with known initial conditions.
+Our research extends this framework to more practical scenarios where we only have discrete observations and do not know the initial conditions.

 {\bf Derive asymptotic properties for NLS estimator.} Based on our identifiability results, we study the asymptotic properties of parameter estimation from data with measurement noises.
 We focus on the estimator obtained by the Nonlinear Least Squares (NLS) method, which is simple and widely used in dynamical systems \citep{marquardt1963algorithm, johnson1981analysis,wu1981asymptotic, johnson198516,maeder1990nonlinear}.
 However, the asymptotic properties of NLS based estimators for ODE systems have not been systematically studied due to the lack of identifiability conditions.
 We prove that under mild conditions, the NLS estimator is consistent and asymptotic normal with $n^{-1/2}$ convergence rate.
-In addition, based on the established asymptotic normality theory, we construct the confidence sets of unknown parameters and propose a new method to infer the causal structure of ODE systems, i.e., inferring whether there is a causal link between system variables.
+In addition, based on the established asymptotic normality theory, we construct the confidence sets of unknown parameters and propose a new method to infer the causal structure of ODE systems, that is, inferring whether there is a causal link between system variables.